Updated: 6 days ago

 I share my story not so that you feel sorry for me, to the contrary, I simply want you to see what is possible when you learn to be mindful in your life.

 Many people in the world must endure suffering, it is simply part of being human.
 Even though we have no control sometimes of the circumstances we find ourselves in.
 We do however have control of our reactions to those circumstances completely.
 Our reactions to challenges and disruption become a choice that we make every day.

 What choices do you make in difficult times?
 Looking back, on occasions, would you have preferred that you had made better choices?

 The mindfulness practice of surrendering can help you to make better choices in difficult moments.
 These are all things that can be learned.
 However, first, you must unlearn some social and cultural conditioning you have collected on your journey in life, to change your responses in the future.

 Today is a gift, no matter what in life you are enduring.
 During times of hardship and suffering, there are seeds containing the way forward.
 When you learn to be quiet in the storm, you discover those seeds and move forward effortlessly in flow, accepting life as it arrives, resisting nothing.

-If you would like to learn more about how mindfulness can redesign your relationship with your past, reach out for a FREE mindfulness discovery session.
+Would like to learn more about how mindfulness can redesign your relationship with your past?

 Your future is in your hands.
 What are you doing with that power?